thometh/moonbank/README.md

 6) Input "npm run start" in terminal

 7) The app should start.

-Changing accounts and refreshing the page should allow the user to start from the beginning of the app and keep past interactions uptodate on the the ganache instance.
+Changing accounts and refreshing the page should allow the user to start from the beginning of the app.
+The app should continue to update balances accordingly.
+This app uses metamask.
+Please clear accounts before using them on metamask to avoid network artifacts.